Waltuhs/InterestingSubClasses/README.md

   in_progress_translation: 'In Progress'
   not_armed_translation: 'Not Armed'
   businessman_role_name: 'Businessman'
-  businessman_description: 'A savvy individual who generates 1 coin every 30 seconds.'
+  businessman_description: 'A savvy individual who generates 1 coin every 30 seconds'
   ghost_role_name: 'Ghost'
-  ghost_description: 'A Class-D with the ability to pass thorugh doors but at the cost of slowed stamina'
+  ghost_description: 'A Class-D with the ability to pass through doors but at the cost of slowed movement'
-  ghost_ability_description: 'Press ALT to be able to pass thorugh doors for 20 seconds with a 90 second cooldown'
+  ghost_ability_description: 'Press ALT to be able to pass thorugh doors for 10 seconds with a 90 second cooldown'
   ghost_ability_cooldown: 'ability under cooldown %n% default cooldown = 90 seconds'
   light_technician_role_name: 'Light Technician'
   light_technician_description: 'A Guard with the ability to turn off lights in the room he is currently in '